GaryLee/cmdlet/README.md

 First, we created commands and use **|** to cascade them.
 Then, we execute commands by run(), result() or iterator.

 cmdlet can convert corresponding types to Pipe object automatically.
 In above example, range(10) is a iterator not a Pipe object.
-But, pipe.filter wrapped lambda expression to a Pipe object.
-So, range(10) is converted to a Pipe object automatically.
+Because second item is a Pipe object(made by pipe.filter), it turns out first item to be converted to a Pipe object automatically.

 > NOTE:
 > When using cmdlet's pipe mechanism, make sure one of your